IslamAlsawaftah/reading-notes/Graphs.md

 ### Real World Uses of Graphs

-Graphs are extremely popular when it comes to itís uses.
+Graphs are extremely popular when it comes to it‚Äôs uses.
 Here are just a few examples of graphs in use:

 GPS and Mapping